Please screenshot this page and send it to info@mim-essay.com

 Indian MBA Salary Trends

 A year ago, someone in your office quit to pursue an MBA.
 Last week, they joined BCG on a ₹28 LPA package, while you’re still clocking the same hours for half that.
 That moment hits different.
 Because it’s not just about the title, it’s about seeing what’s possible with the right kind of leverage.
-Over the past few years, MBA salary in India has seen a sharp upward shift.
-Consulting giants, global tech firms, and even high-growth Indian startups are hiring aggressively, and paying well for the right talent.
+Over the past few years, MBA salary in India have seen a sharp upward shift.
+Consulting giants, global tech firms, and even high-growth Indian startups are hiring aggressively and paying well for the right talent.
 But these jumps aren’t evenly spread across roles or colleges.

-In this section, we’ll look at the real MBA salary trends in India, which industries are leading the charts, and which recruiters are consistently showing up with strong offers, so you know what to aim for, and where the best outcomes are happening right now.
+In this section, we’ll look at the real MBA salary trends in India, which industries are leading the charts, and which recruiters are consistently showing up with strong offers, so you know what to aim for and where the best outcomes are happening right now.

 Salary Trends by Industry

-Not all MBA jobs pay the same , some industries offer faster growth and fatter paychecks right from day one.
+Not all MBA jobs pay the same; some industries offer faster growth and fatter paychecks right from day one.
 Here’s how MBA salaries in India stack up across different sectors.

 Industry Average Salary Top Recruiters